ethereum/consensus-specs/specs/eip4844/validator.md

 ## Prerequisites

-This document is an extension of the [Bellatrix -- Honest Validator](../bellatrix/validator.md) guide.
+This document is an extension of the [Capella -- Honest Validator](../capella/validator.md) guide.
 All behaviors and definitions defined in this document, and documents it extends, carry over unless explicitly noted or overridden.

 All terminology, constants, functions, and protocol mechanics defined in the updated [Beacon Chain doc of EIP4844](./beacon-chain.md) are requisite for this document and used throughout.